kholia/wsjtx/Darwin/ReadMe.txt

 I recommend that you follow the installation instructions especially if you are moving from v2.5 to v2.6 or later, of WSJT-X or you have upgraded macOS.

-Double-click on the wsjtx-...-Darwin.dmg file you have downloaded from K1JT's web-site.
+Double-click on the wsjtx-...-Darwin.dmg file you have downloaded from the main web-site.
 Make sure that you leave this window open for the remaining installation steps.

 Now open a Terminal window by going to Applications->Utilities and clicking on Terminal.